wessenstam/gts2021-prep/phase3/phase3.rst

    .. figure:: images/28.png

 #.
-In Drone click the **ACTIVITY FEED** text to return to the activity screen
+In Drone click the **ACTIVITY FEED** text (top of the screen) to return to the activity screen
 #.
-Now go back to the VC UI and Commit and Push the the files.
+Now go back to the VC UI and Commit and Push the changed files.
 As soon as you have done so, return to the Drone UI to see the steps being run using the created variables/parameters

    .. figure:: images/29.png

 #.
 To see the progress of the container switch to the VC that we used to connect to the docker vm, or use a ssh session to the docker server and run ``docker logs --follow Fiesta_App``.
 The process will take approx 2-3 minutes.
-Wait to open the browser till you see a message ``[1]   On Your Network:  http://172.17.0.6:3000``.
+Wait to open the browser till you see a message like ``On Your Network:  http://172.17.0.6:3000``.
 #.
 Point your browser to **\http://<IP ADDRESS DOCKER VM>:5000/Products** and you'll see the Fiesta Application as you have seen before.

 ------